-I was born in Brazil and obtained my master’s degree in Ecology and Conservation at Federal University of Mato Grosso do Sul, in which I investigated organization patterns of stream fish communities.
-I moved from central to the south region of Brazil to earn my Ph.D. in Ecology at Federal University of Rio Grande do Sul.
-Under the supervision of Professor Leandro Duarte, I developed numerical methods to capture patterns related to the diversity of ecological assemblages.
-Instead of fishes as a study model, I began to investigate virtual species generated in an environment much different from stream landscapes.
-Currently, my “fieldwork” consisted mainly of going inside the landscapes of computer cores to investigate the effectiveness of numerical methods and diversity metrics to detect patterns and processes driving the assembly of ecological assemblages.
+I was born in Brazil and obtained my master’s in Ecology and Conservation at Federal University of Mato Grosso do Sul, investigating organization patterns of stream fish communities.
+I moved from the center to the southern region of Brazil to earn my Ph.D. in Ecology at Federal University of Rio Grande do Sul.
+During my Ph.D.
+I developed numerical methods to capture patterns related to the diversity of ecological assemblages.
+Instead of fishes as a study model, I began to tackle biological and evolutionary questions using virtual species generated inside the cores of computers.
+Currently, my research program consists in developing quantitative tools to measure patterns and processes that create and maintain biodiversity in space and time.
+I’m also interested in quantifying gaps in knowledge in different dimensions of biodiversity (shortfalls) and understanding systemic biases in ecological research to promote diversity, inclusion, and equity in science.

 2- Nakamura, G. Richter, A. & Soares, B.E.
 (2021) FishPhyloMaker: An R package to